 Even Heat Dispersal

-While vertical radiators can be pleasing to the eye and even create a nice architectural feature, they don’t provide heat as evenly as a baseboard radiator does.
-That’s because baseboard radiators surround the room more effectively.
-They are difference between receiving all your heat from one section of the room and getting it from all sides at once.
+While vertical radiators can be pleasing to the eye and even create a nice architectural feature, they do not provide heat as evenly as a baseboard radiator does.
+That is because baseboard radiators surround the room more effectively.
+They are the difference between receiving all your heat from one section of the room and getting it from all sides at once.

 Baseboard radiator heaters are generally designed to put out the same amount of heat at each location that they are used.
 That means that your bathroom will be just as warm as your bedroom and the rest of the home will be uniform as well.

 While panel heaters and radiant floor heaters put out comfortable radiant heat while also heating through convection or the warming of air, baseboard heaters rely on convection.
-That means when you stand near a baseboard heater you aren’t going to enjoy that warming effect that you would experience from a panel radiator.
-It also means that baseboard heaters aren’t as efficient at heating a space than panel radiators.
+That means when you stand near a baseboard heater you are not going to enjoy that warming effect that you will experience from a panel radiator.
+It also means that baseboard heaters are not as efficient at heating a space than panel radiators.

-When you’re looking for an affordable way to heat your home and you have a boiler heating system, baseboard heaters are a good all-around option.
+When you are looking for an affordable way to heat your home and you have a boiler heating system, baseboard heaters are a good all-around option.